rebeccapanja/duration-picker/README.md

 * Set your bedtime playlist to stop 30 minutes from start.
 * Setup beeps for your interval workout.
 * For a timed test or interview.
-* Give you reminders x minutes before your calendar event.
+* Remind you x minutes before your calendar event.

 And so on.
 This is not a library yet, but a component to incorporate as part of a bigger project!